tobek/laminae/all.md

 - maybe it's about positive vs. negative consequence? although "you lost the competition" which i can imagine in LGP with struggle, is kind of a negative consequence.
 - "I think the most you can plausibly say is that for humanlike architectures, memories of suffering (not necessarily true ones) are necessary to appreciate pleasures more complex than heroin."
 	+ response: "Anyway it seems to me that utopianly speaking the proper psychological contrast for pleasure is sobriety rather than pain."
+- competition and striving is entertained to a huge degree and satisfied by all the creative stuff. people revel in their various masteries. striving over status isn't really a thing - everyone has what they need.

 *The ____*